Overview

 What is the median salary for a cosmetologist in North Dakota?

-The national median is $33,400/yr.
-North Dakota salaries vary based on metropolitan area, union membership, and specialization.
+The BLS median annual wage for this trade in North Dakota is $33,870/yr (May 2024 BLS data).
+Salaries vary based on metropolitan area, union membership, and specialization.
 Master-level licenses and contractor status can significantly increase earnings.